Retro-Devils/Mugen-Pi-4/README.md

 - Have a keyboard plugged in

-- Open pixel
+- Open pixe. (in retropie press f4 then type startx hit enter)

 - Find and rename you exe to mugen.exe.

 - Click start/games/qjoypad .
-Then double click icon in tray .
+Then double click qjoy icon(little blue controller) in tray .

 - Select mugen layout in qjoypad.
-Then click quick set .
+Click clear, then click quick set .

 - Press the button you want to be escape then press escape.
 Then done.

-- Repeat this for player 2.  .
+- Repeat this for player 2.
+Then click update.

+- Exit desktop and return to retropie . ( start/quit/exit-to-command-line then type emulationstation hit enter)

 - With keyboard attached open mugen in retropie .